 There's no way to poke and prod anything you buy online before it's at your door, so if you're shopping in person, here are a couple of things to watch out for.
 Important note about new instruments: One of the ways that guitar manufacturers save cost is by putting minimal labor into the final setup of the instrument.
 Often the parts are quality and the assembly is fine, but the fine-tuning that makes an instrument play well and sound its best is left to the consumer.

-- Can the guitar keep its tune?
+- Does the guitar stay in tune?
 Have someone at the store get the instrument to standard tuning and play a few chords.
 There are two reasons to do this.
 First, if the playing sounds terrible, odds are it's not the sales person (who is likely a decent guitar player), it's a difficult instrument to play.
 The second reason to have the instrument tuned up is to check the action.

-- How is the guitar action?
+- How far are the strings from the fretboard?
 The action of a guitar or bass is how the strings relate to the fretboard.
-How far are the strings from the fretboard?
-How curved is the neck?
-The action is something that can be adjusted pretty easily, but if the strings are super far from the neck at the point where the neck and body of the guitar meet or the neck is noticeably curved, it might be an instrument to pass up.
+Check The action is something that can be adjusted pretty easily, but if the strings are super far from the neck at the point where the neck and body of the guitar meet or the neck is noticeably curved, it might be an instrument to pass up.
 That doesn't necessarily mean that brand or model are flawed, just that the individual instrument may already have some problems.

 If you’re still wondering how to buy a guitar, you’ll also need to decide between different types.
 There are a few general categories of guitar that are very popular.
 These styles have very different sound and playability characteristics.
 Deciding the style of which guitar to buy in advance will help narrow down your choices considerably.